-In addition, during FY2022 all Directors have completed the mandated sustainability training course organised by SID and the Institute of Singapore Chartered Accountants ("ISCA") as required by the enhanced SGX sustainability reporting rules announced in December 2021.
+In FY2022, all Directors have completed the mandated sustainability training course organised by SID and the Institute of Singapore Chartered Accountants ("ISCA") as required by the SGX-ST.

 Principle 2: Board Composition and Guidance

 The Board has an appropriate level of independence and diversity of thought and background in its composition to enable it to make decisions in the best interests of the Company.